Ronald L. Buckwalter: Notable cases

 Philadelphia Naval Shipyard: In 1991, in Dalton v.
 Specter, a case involving the closing of the Philadelphia Naval Shipyard, Buckwalter dismissed the lawsuit, saying the Defense Base Closure and Realignment Act of 1990 stripped the courts of jurisdiction.
 This case reached the U.S. Supreme Court in 1994, where Buckwalter's decision was affirmed.

 Communications Decency Act: In 1996, Buckwalter was part of a three-judge panel, and as such, was one of the first jurists to consider the First Amendment status of the internet.
 In Reno v.
-American Civil Liberties Union, the three-judge panel included Buckwalter; Judge Stewart Dalzell, from the Eastern District; and Chief Judge Dolores Sloviter of the U.S. Court of Appeals for the Third Circuit.
+American Civil Liberties Union, the three-judge panel included Buckwalter; Judge Stewart Dalzell, from the Eastern District; and Chief Judge Dolores Sloviter of the United States Court of Appeals for the Third Circuit.
 In this case, the panel ruled on the constitutionality of the Communications Decency Act (CDA) of 1996.

 Congress had enacted the CDA to restrict and criminalize the transmission of "obscene or indecent" materials to minors.
 In three separate opinions, the three justices found two provisions of the CDA (sections 223[a] and sections 223[d]) to be unconstitutional because of their vagueness and their impact on internet communications with regard to the First Amendment and Fifth Amendment.

 Buckwalter's opinion found that the word "indecent" was unconstitutionally vague, and the terms "in context" and "patently offensive" also were so vague as to violate the First and Fifth Amendments.
 To enforce these words would violate the "fundamental constitutional principle" of "simple fairness", as well as the First and Fifth Amendments.

 In response to the government's argument that the two provisions in question would be applied only to "pornographic" materials and would not be applied to materials with serious value, Buckwalter found that the CDA itself did not support the government's argument.
 "Indecency has not been defined to exclude works of serious literary, artistic, political or scientific value, and therefore the Government's suggestion that it will not be used to prosecute publishers of such material is without foundation in the law itself."

 After the district court's unanimous ruling that the CDA was unconstitutionally vague, the government appealed to the Supreme Court.
 The Supreme Court affirmed the lower court's rulings on June 18, 1997.
 A majority opinion, written by Justice Stevens, found the two provisions to be unconstitutionally vague and overbroad, and infringed upon the right to free expression.
 Justice Stevens was joined by six other Justices (Scalia, Kennedy, Souter, Thomas, Ginsburg, and Breyer) to affirm the decision in full.
 Justice O'Connor and Chief Justice Rehnquist concurred in the judgment in part and dissented in part.